edbury/gremlin-camp/src/site/notes/spaces/moonrise/burning characters.md

 Children selected for the order display an uncanny talent for a single skill.

 - Take the `Child Prodigy` trait for free.
-- The related skill must be selected from skills offered by your first or second Lifepath.
+- The related skill must be offered by one of your lifepaths.

 > **Child Prodigy (Adjusted)**
 >